Lyme Regis: Religion

 The parish church of St Michael the Archangel, above Church Cliff, dominates the old town.
 Dating from the 12th century, it was originally a tripartite structure with an axial tower.
 Transepts were added in about 1200 and two aisles in the 13th century.
 A new church was built east of the tower and transepts early in the 16th century and the old chancel and aisles removed.
 The old nave was shortened in the 19th century.

 Mary Anning is buried there and commemorated in a stained-glass window provided by members of the Geological Society of London, an organisation that did not admit women until 1904.

 The Baptist church was founded in 1653 and has been on the same site since 1699.
 Bethany Chapel, an independent Evangelical (Christian Brethren) church, celebrated its centenary in 2014.

 Education

 The Boat Building Academy, a registered charity runs courses in traditional boatbuilding and furniture making from its site at Monmouth Beach.

+Governance

+There are two tiers of local government covering Lyme Regis, at parish (town) and unitary authority level: Lyme Regis Town Council and Dorset Council.
+The town council meets at the Guildhall on Bridge Street, which was completed in 1889.
+The town council's offices are at the nearby Guildhall Cottage on Church Street.

+Lyme Regis was an ancient borough, with the earliest known charter dating from 1284.
+Until 1604 the borough only covered a small part of the parish; in that year the borough was extended to match the parish.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835.
+The municipal borough was abolished in 1974 to become part of the new district of West Dorset.
+The modern town council was created as a successor parish council for the old borough at the same time.

+West Dorset was abolished in 2019 under the 2019 structural changes to local government in England, when Dorset Council was established as a unitary authority.
+Since then, Lyme Regis has been part of the Lyme and Charmouth ward which elects one member to Dorset Council.